Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Introduction and results

 for some $\tau>0$ and $0<\alpha<1$.
 So the MNS ensemble is a modified GUE with shape $\psi(t)=(1+e^{t})^{-1}$.
-This model has two natural interpretations.
-First, since the Hermite functions are eigenfunctions of the Schr\H{o}dinger operator $-\Delta + x^2 $ on $\R$, the process describes a grand canonical system of free fermions at positive temperature confined in a quadratic external potential.
-Namely, the probability that the k$^{\text{th}}$ state of this harmonic oscillator is occupied is equal to the Fermi factor $(1+e^{\beta(k-N)})^{-1}$ where $\beta=(N^\alpha\tau)^{-1}$ is the inverse temperature of the system.
-The Gaussian Unitary Ensemble corresponds to the ground state of such a system with $N$ fermions.
+Moreover, this model has two natural interpretations.
+First, since the rescaled Hermite functions $(\varphi_k)_{k\ge 0}$ are the eigenfunctions of the Schr\H{o}dinger operator $-\Delta + \frac{\pi^2 N}{2} x^2 $ on $\R$, the MNS process describes a grand canonical system of free fermions at positive temperature confined in a quadratic external well.
+Note that the probability that the k$^{\text{th}}$ state of this harmonic oscillator is occupied is equal to the Fermi factor $(1+e^{(k-N)/T})^{-1}$ where $T=N^\alpha\tau$ is the temperature of the system.
+Thus, the Gaussian Unitary Ensemble corresponds to the ground state of such a system with $N$ fermions.
 Namely, taking the temperature to zero (i.e. the limit $\tau\to 0$ in (\ref{kernel_1})), one recovers the GUE kernel $K_0^N$ given by (\ref{GUE_kernel}).
 On the other hand, for large temperature (i.e. taking $\tau \to \infty $), the kernel degenerates to that of a Poisson process on $\R$.
 Therefore, at a heuristic level, the MNS ensemble interpolates between Poisson and random matrix (GUE) statistics.
 We shall prove that such a {\it transition} occurs for smooth mesoscopic linear statistics of the process.
-Second, in ~\cite{Johansson_07}, it was shown that the MNS process also describes a system of Brownian particles moving on a cylinder and conditioned to never intersect (by rotation invariance, the distribution of the particles is stationary).
-We have seen that the parameter $N$ is the expected number of particles and one can check that in this case the parameter $\beta=(N^\alpha\tau)^{-1}$ corresponds to the {\it perimeter} of the cylinder around which the particles are diffusing.
-This process behaves roughly like Dyson Brownian motion~\cite{AGZ,DJ_14} and this provides a heuristic description of the transition.
-Namely, at small scales, the particles remain roughly independent, while when $\beta$ gets large the trajectories start regularizing because of the non-intersecting constraints until eventually their joint distribution obeys the law of the GUE eigenvalues. \\
+The kernel \eqref{kernel_1} also occurs in connection with the KPZ equation (Kardar-Parisi-Zhang), where it is related to the crossover distribution for the height function, see \cite{SS10a, SS10b, ACQ11, DDMS_14}.
+We are not aware of any connection between the present work and the KPZ equation.
+Second, in ~\cite{Johansson_07}, it was shown that the MNS process also describes a system of Brownian particles moving on a cylinder and conditioned not to collide (by rotation invariance, the distribution of the particles is stationary).
+We have seen that the parameter $N$ is the expected number of particles and one can check that the length $\beta$ of the cylinder where the particles are diffusing is related to the temperature $T$ of the Free Fermions by $\beta = 4 \sinh(T^{-1})$.
+This particle system is expected to behave like Dyson's Brownian motion, \cite{AGZ,DJ_14}, and this provides another heuristic description of the transition.
+Namely, at small scales, the particles remain roughly independent, while when $\beta$ gets large the trajectories start regularizing because of the non-colliding constraints until eventually their joint distribution obeys the law of the GUE eigenvalues. \\